HrafnSognir/Taake_learns_to_C/C_Style_Guide.md

 # **_C Style Guide_**

+This style guide is a trimmed-down, K&R-inspired approach to C, updated with modern safety practices.<br>
-This style guide is based on the Google C style, trimmed down and adjusted for clarity and practical day-to-day use in small projects and hobby games/tools development.
+It is designed for clarity and practical day-to-day use in small projects and hobby game/tool development. <br>
-The goal is simple: readable, maintainable and consistent code.
+The goal is simple: readable, maintainable, and consistent code.

 ---